 I mean ... right?

+I believe compassion will make you beautiful.
 As an heiress of the limitless compassion of God, I am challenging myself to watch for those opportunities to show intentional kindness too.